libgdx/libgdx.github.io/wiki/start/setup.md

 {: .notice--info}

 - JDK 8+: there are different distributions, but [Adoptium](https://adoptium.net/) should fit your needs

-    At the moment, libGDX projects do <u>not</u> work with JDK 16, as Gretty does not yet support Gradle 7.
-As a consequence, you are advised to use **JDK 8-15**!
-   {: .notice--warning}
 - IDE itself: [NetBeans](https://netbeans.apache.org/download/index.html) & the NetBeans Gradle Plugin
 - Android: not officially supported
 - iOS: not officially supported